 Apparently, the ones who are keeping the view constantly are the princes – the demons.
 According to the song, they are all along the watchtower!

-The reason I think that it might be a joke or some kind of occult message is because I have come across on Youtube a clip from Fox’s “Lucifer”, which is a TV series I have not watched and I don’t know much about.
-In this clip, the protagonist of the show, Lucifer – yes, the same Lucifer of Isaiah 14:12, also known as Satan – actually sings this Bob Dylan song as if to be clear that “All Along the Watchtower” is a message from the devil (ref.
+On Youtube, there is a clip from Fox’s “Lucifer”, which is a TV series I have not watched and I don’t know much about.
+In this clip, the protagonist of the show, Lucifer – yes, the same Lucifer of Isaiah 14:12, also known as Satan, and as the Devil – actually sings this Bob Dylan song as if to be clear that “All Along the Watchtower” is a message from Lucifer himself (ref.
 5).

 1. Gideon Plotnicki (28 August 2020), “Bob Dylan Introduced The Beatles To Cannabis, On This Day In 1964”, liveforlivemusic.com